bonitasoft/bonita-doc/md/bdm-in-rest-api.md

 ## groovy code sample

-Below is an example of a custom REST API groovy script that accesses the Business Data model.
+Below is an example of a REST API extension groovy script that accesses the Business Data model.

 ```groovy